 Strategies for engaging middle managers

 Plans to engage middle managers don’t need to be different from plans to engage other utility employees.
 Engaged managers, like engaged employees, willingly go the extra mile to achieve results.
-The E Source report Engaging employees to create a customer-centric culture details The 6 Es of employee engagement, which you can follow to improve engagement and motivation among all staff members, including managers (figure 2).
+E Source Customer Experience Strategy Service members can read about The 6 Es of employee engagement, our research-backed framework for engaging all employees to improve the customer experience (figure 2).

 Begin by listening to managers to understand what CX means to them and what’s preventing them from promoting great CX within their departments.
 Many organizations conduct employee-listening sessions to gather voice-of-the-employee feedback about customer experience.
 Consider holding a similar session with your middle managers, and pay attention to their perspectives and challenges.